abalmos/oats-apps/README.md

-# A monorepo managed by lerna for ECEIL tools
+# A monorepo for @abalmos OATS' group apps

 ## Folder structure